top of page

 Is it better to be a sole trader or a company in Australia?

 There is no one-size-fits-all answer.
-Sole trader is simpler and cheaper to start, while a company offers more legal separation and more formal structure.
-The best choice depends on your risk, income, and growth plans.
-Read Difference between a sole trader and a company
+Sole trader is simpler and cheaper to start, while a company offers more legal separation and a more formal structure.
+The best choice depends on my risk, income, and growth plans.
+Read Difference between a sole trader and a company.

 Do sole traders pay less tax than companies?